ezavesky/metadata-flatten-extractor/docs/application.rst

    will create a compressed data file in this directory.
 If you delete this file or the directory is not accessble, the app may not function properly or will need to regenerate it.
+-  The property ``symlink`` creates the ability for the application to deliver static files at various points of operation. *(v 0.9.4)*

 *NOTE* All input files (by file extension) under the ``data_dir`` directory will be ingested, so make note that only relevant file from a